UiIsBack/GoAuth/README.md

 # Commands
-for the commands you'll want to open the index.py again and run them via the bot, currently there's only "-pull <auth_token> <bot_token> <guild_id> <user_id>" and "-pull_all <guild_id>" and then fill in the bot token, role id for the verified role (make sure this can see channels and @everyone can't), client id, and then for the domain type the link you copied of the repl
+for the commands you'll want to open the index.py again and run them via the bot, currently there's only "-pull <auth_token> <bot_token> <guild_id> <user_id>" and "-pull_all <guild_id>"